batuhankalkan/MongoDBSample/README.md

 Usage
 -----
-We created base repository and all custom repositories will implementation that base repository as shown below
+We created base repository and all custom repositories will implement that base repository as shown below

 ```csharp
 using Microsoft.Extensions.Options;